 |Fermenting veggies for serving with a dip, and cranberry relish - for Thanksgiving Day|

-I bought organic broccoli, orange cauliflower, celery, cucumber and carrots (and this year added red pepper).
+I by organic broccoli, cauliflower, celery, cucumber and carrots (and this year added red pepper).
 I slice and put them in a large bowl, along with some slivered fresh garlic.
-I sprinkled on about 4 Tb sea salt and occasionally stirred to start the veggies juicing.
-I must have wrote this down somewhere! cuz I'm pretty sure I added some peppercorns and possibly some cloves.
-And then some liquid whey.
+I sprinkled on about 3 Tb sea salt and occasionally stir to start the veggies juicing.
+I also add a couple teaspoons of pickling spices and then about 1/4-1/3 cup of liquid whey (from strained yogurt).
 Just make sure the veggies are covered with water, which with the salt becomes a brine.
 There's a glass weight in the jars to keep the veggies submerged.
 A brine is typically 3 Tb salt per 1 quart of water.

 |Pulsing cranberry relish ingredients|

 4 - 7.5oz containers of cranberries (around 32 ounces)

 8 tangelo type oranges, skin and all (remove seeds)

 Pulse all but the whey in a food processor.
 Don't puree.
 This mixture filled my 1 1/2 Liter and a 1 Liter Pickle-It containers, with a glass weight, and airlock on top of jar.
 I squeezed some lemon juice on top of both for extra submerging liquid.
 You can do this in a regular fido jar or canning jar with a plastic lid.
 But I have tasted a difference in the foods fermented with the airlocks - better tasting!